microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-Container.md

 ### Example 1
 ```
-PS C:\> New-Container -Id 4179ed
+PS C:\> New-Container -ImageIdOrName 4179ed
 ```

-Creates a new container from the image with id "4179ed"
+Creates a new container from the image with id "4179ed".
 ## PARAMETERS

 ### -CertificateLocation